 Continuity of F-1 Student Visa Status During COVID-19 Crisis

 The ISSO is continually monitoring guidance from the Student Exchange Visitor Program (SEVP) and the Department of Homeland Security (DHS).
 Guidance from SEVP for non-immigrant students states that new F-1 students cannot enter the US for a fully remote program of study.
 Since Smith has elected a remote semester for Fall 2020, all initial status F-1 students must postpone their entry to the US.
 Any student who was an active F-1 visa holder during March 2020 can continue to maintain status during the Fall 2020 semester, regardless of physical location.
 For those students transferring their visa status to Smith this semester who are no longer in the US, the ISSO will work closely with you upon your future entry to the US.

 Any questions about specific situations should be directed to email@example.com.

 Beware of Phone Scams

 Every year college students in the US are the target of a variety of fraudulent phone and email scams.
 All students should remain cautious and wary of suspicious communications.
 Remember that no U.S. government agency will contact you by phone regarding money you owe or problems with your visa.
 The same is true for most international governments as well.
-If you receive such a request, contact Campus Police and/or an office on campus you trust, and we can help you follow up to make sure that everything is OK.
+If you receive such a request, contact campus safety and/or an office on campus you trust, and we can help you follow up to make sure that everything is OK.
 Report any Social Security scam directly to the Social Security Administration.